This chapter describes sprints, the time-boxed iterations that Scrum uses to organize work.

 Each sprint takes place in a time frame with specific start and end dates, called a timebox.
 Inside this timebox, the team is expected to work at a sustainable pace to complete a chosen set of work that aligns with a sprint goal.
 Timeboxing is important for several reasons, which are discussed below.

+- Improved Return on Investment.
 Short sprints allow for early and more frequent deliverables, which gives companies the opportunity to generate revenue sooner, improving their overall return on investment.
-See Chapter 14 for an example.
+See Scrum Planning Principles: Chapter 14 for an example.

 As a rule, Scrum teams should pick a consistent duration for their sprints and not change it for the duration of the development effort unless there is a compelling reason, such as a product release or holiday that falls outside the normal sprint duration.
-Doing so leverages the benefits of cadence and simplifies planning.
 Not being able to complete the work inside the sprint is not a compelling reason to change the sprint length.
 These are symptoms of dysfunction and opportunities for improvement.

 Consistent sprints provide a regular, predictable rhythm to the Scrum development effort.
 A regular cadence tends to level out the intensity of the work, reduces coordination overhead (such as meeting scheduling), and improves multi-team synchronization.